microsoft/fabric-racing-sim/README.md

 ## 🚦 Setup Instructions

+### Quick setup summary

+- Part 1 — Fabric: create a Fabric workspace, assign capacity, then upload & run the `Racing Sim Setup` notebook to generate `appsettings.json`.
+- Part 2 — Telemetry Client: download the Forza Telemetry Client and replace its `appsettings.json` with the file exported from your Fabric workspace.
+- Part 3 — Game: enable UDP telemetry in Forza, set the client IP and port (5300) and use the "Car Dash" packet format.
+- Part 4 — Run: start the Telemetry Client and then start Forza; telemetry should stream to your Fabric workspace and dashboards.

 ### Part 1 - Set up Fabric

 1. [Create a workspace in Microsoft Fabric](https://learn.microsoft.com/fabric/fundamentals/create-workspaces).
 For this project, do not use the default "My Workspace".
 Name the workspace `Racing Sim`.